 Being a mariner’s wife needs immense courage and valour, which makes her stand out from other women, who always have the opportunity to enjoy the company of their husband but often do not value it.

-Though the need for a healthy family life has been widely accepted and understood by shipping companies that often encourage interaction and participation in social events for mariners and their families, there is a lot to be done in order to provide an ideal life for a seafarer and his wife.
+Though the need for healthy family life has been widely accepted and understood by shipping companies that often encourage interaction and participation in social events for mariners and their families, there is a lot to be done in order to provide an ideal life for a seafarer and his wife.

 Needless to say, the importance of seafarer’s wife in providing a healthy family life to mariners at sea, needs to be acknowledged by the rest of the world, which relies heavily and widely on trade and shipping.

 Disclaimer: The views mentioned above are of the author only.
 Data and charts, if used, in the article have been sourced from available information and have not been authenticated by any statutory authority.
 The author and Marine Insight do not claim it to be accurate nor accept any responsibility for the same.
-The views constitute only the opinions and do not constitute any guidelines or recommendation on any course of action to be followed by the reader.
+The views constitute only the opinions and do not constitute any guidelines or recommendations on any course of action to be followed by the reader.

 Image Credits: © Irina Brinza – Fotolia.com